 Interpretation bias.
 Interpretation bias is the tendency for certain individuals to interpret ambiguous information as negative.
 Such biases are associated with depression and anxiety as well as other forms of cognitive biases (e.g., memory bias; (Everaert et al., 2014)) and vulnerabilities (e.g., repetitive negative thinking; (Hirsch et al., 2018)).
 Accordingly, interpretation bias is a primary target for many psychological treatments for depression and anxiety as well as emerging cognitive training methodologies (Everaert, Podina, et al., 2017; Hirsch et al., 2018).
 Interpretation bias’s core characteristic of preferential selection of one interpretation over competing resolutions to an ambiguous cue (Gernsbacher & Faust, 1991) makes it an additional ideal process to demonstrate how momentary states of the proposed A2T dynamic system are likely to potentiate (mal)adaptive trajectories and thereby higher-level cognitive vulnerability.

 Interpretation bias in the model.
 The process of interpretation bias is, by definition, triggered by information that is ambiguous or may be alternatively interpreted.
 Various interpretations of such an ambiguous situation and subsequent thoughts compete for selection.
-Which interpretation (negative, positive or neutral) is selected is determined by the selection likelihoods (at Time n) influenced by the immediately preceding state of the system – such as the active representations in WM and affect (at Time n-1).
-For example, imagine a person arriving at a social event and greeted by the host with has an ambiguous non-verbal expression (e.g., facial expression, body posture).
+Which interpretation (negative, positive or neutral) is selected is determined by the selection likelihoods (at Time n) influenced by the immediately preceding state of the system – such as the active representations in WM and affective state (at Time n-1).
+For example, imagine a person arriving at a social event and greeted by the host who has an ambiguous non-verbal expression (e.g., facial expression, body posture).
 If the person arrived with negative expectations (in the form of negative thoughts/content in WM) and/or in a negative mood, this m then increase the likelihood that negative interpretation is selected for further processing (Aue & Okon-Singer, 2015), i.e., entering WM and reaching awareness.
-That is, people with active negative expectations/beliefs are more likely to demonstrate negative interpretation biases (CiTE)(Hutchinson & Turk-Browne, 2012).
-This illustrates how the model, and especially the component of internal attentional selection, interacts with other cognitive vulnerabilities (such as negative beliefs about the world, future and oneself) to potentiate maladaptive behaviors and thinking processes.
+That is, people with active negative expectations/beliefs are more likely to demonstrate negative interpretation biases (Hutchinson & Turk-Browne, 2012).
+This illustrates how the model, and especially the component of internal attentional selection, interacts with other cognitive vulnerabilities (such as negative schemas about the world, future and oneself) to potentiate maladaptive behaviors and thinking processes.
 This prediction is, however, in contrast to current perspectives on the roles of priming (whether conscious or unconcious, and conceptually similar to path d in the Figure 1A) and affect as outcomes rather causes of biased interpretations ((Mathews, 2012); but see (Halberstadt, Niedenthal, & Kushner, 1995) for evidence on the effects of affect on interpretation bias).
 To reconcile this disparity, we again highlight that the model emphasizes the trans-action, that unfolds from moment-to-moment in time (see Fig 1B), between attention, WM and affect – i.e., they are reciprocally causes- and outcomes- of one another in time.

+AMIT – PLEASE SKIP THE EMOTION REGULATION SUB-CHAPTER BELOW AND CONTINUE ON TO MINDFULNESS CHAPTER.
+I THINK WE SHOULD DROP IT.
+I FEEL IT DOESNT FIT IN WITH THE REST OF THE PAPER NOW.
+WE SHOULD DISUCSS.